-Students completing their doctoral training, and committed to acquiring new skills and experience in a multi-disciplinary field such as complex systems science, can benefit from postdoctoral training with opportunities to broaden research experience and acquire new knowledge and skills.
-A postdoctoral position adding new dimensions to a student’s doctoral education (adding theoretical skills to one’s experimental training or vice versa; pursuing work in a new topic or field), can be limited by the availability of funded positions via institutional training grants or faculty research grants.
-The latter case can result in a postdoctoral fellow engaging in a research project dictated by the needs of the research grant rather than pursuing a creative and self-directed training program based on his or her interests or goals.
+The fellowship is geared to students near the completion of their doctoral training and committed to acquiring new skills and experience in a multi-disciplinary field such as complex systems science.
+This fellowship is targeted towards students who wish to broaden their research experience and require protected time to acquire new knowledge and skills.
+Postdoctoral positions providing experiences that contribute new dimensions to a student’s doctoral education (adding theoretical skills to one’s experimental training or vice versa; pursuing work in a new topic or field) can be limited if the position is supported by institutional training grants or faculty research grants.
+Too often, the more traditional postdoctoral experience results in a postdoctoral fellow engaging in a research project dictated by the needs of the research grant (this is not a problem if the grant goals align with training goals) rather than providing the freedom for pursuing a creative and self-directed training program based on his or her interests or goals.

 - $200,000 USD to be expended in no less than 2 and no more than 3 years.
 Recently, JSMF has experienced Fellows using less than 50% of the fellowship funds.
 If you do not believe that you are committed to pursuing 2-to-3-year postdoctoral research, please reconsider applying.

 - The cost of the full postdoctoral salary or stipend and fringe benefits must be paid in full from the fellowship.